Hardcore Strat-O-Matic League Rules and Regulations

 ON - Pitch around option

 ON - Correct board game excesses.
 (A number of categories are affected by this option including home runs, walks and strikeouts.
 Also pitchers hitting will be affected by using this option, resulting in less walks and extra base hits by pitchers.)

-7. Each season, we will hold a draft of available stadiums in reverse order of the teams previous season finish.
-If a team wants to keep it’s stadium, it can.
-If they want to “release” their stadium, they join the stadium draft.
-If there are no stadium effects in force in a particular year, we will not have a stadium draft that year.8.
 Every team must carry at least two carded players at every position during every block.
 One player can back-up at any number of positions, though.
-A National League team, for example, could theoretically have a roster with only nine position players: a starting line-up of eight players and a player on the bench who’s carded at C, 1B, 2B, 3B, SS and the OF.
+A National League team, for example, could theoretically have a roster with only nine position players: a starting line-up of eight players and a player on the bench who is carded at C, 1B, 2B, 3B, SS and the OF.

 Teams will receive 1 point for each PA they overuse hitters

 Teams will receive 3 points for each IP they overuse pitchers